rockfireredmoon/tawsite/all/modules/audiofield/README.txt

 > The jPlayer player should be at:
 /sites/all/libraries/player/jplayer/jquery.jplayer.min.js

+> The wavesurfer.js player should be at:
+/sites/all/libraries/player/wavesurfer/dist/wavesurfer.min.js

 This module gives you the ability to choose the audio player you would like to use on your web site from many audio players, from the configuration page.